top of page

 Subtraction begins with the rightmost digits of the minuend and subtrahend and moves leftwards.

-Division: The process of splitting one number by another.
-Division can be thought of as repeated subtraction.
+Multiplication: The process of generating groups of numbers.
+Multiplication can be thought of as repeated addition.

-Quotient: The number that results when one number is divided by another.
-In a visual context, the total number of groups formed.
+Product: The number that results when one number is multiplied by another.

-To test the validity of division equations, check if the inverse operation (multiplication) is also true.
+To test if the product is correct, check if the inverse operation (division) is also true.

 .png)